xocelyk/xocelyk.github.io/about.md

 permalink: /about/
 ---

 Hello, my name is Kyle Cox.
 Currently I am a Master's student in computer science at the University of Texas at Austin.
 Previously I was an undergraduate at Williams College before transferring to UT Austin where I completed my bachelor's in mathematics.
-I was previously a [Forty Acres Scholarship](https://www.texasexes.org/scholarships/forty-acres-scholars-program) and National Merit Scholar.
+I was previously a [Forty Acres Scholarship](https://www.texasexes.org/scholarships/forty-acres-scholars-program) Finalist and National Merit Scholar.
 Currently, I work at the [IC2 Institute](https://ic2.utexas.edu) under Dr. Craig Watkins doing behavioral disorder risk assessment and the [AI Health Lab](https://aihealth.ischool.utexas.edu) researching language models for inference on quantitative data.

 ### Work and Other Projects
 At the IC2 Institute, I am beginning collaboration with [Dr. Leo Anthony Celi](https://www.hsph.harvard.edu/ecpe/faculty/leo-anthony-celi/) at MIT using language models to extract social determinants of health from clinical notes.
 Dr. Celi's team manages the MIMIC database, a publicly available database for health-related data from ICU patients at the Beth Israel Deaconess Medical Center.